 AI-powered web accessibility widgets can identify the compliance and accessibility issues of your site that require remediation.
 Using a reliable vendor for audits and blending them with a manually run audit is a best practice to ensure an accessible website.

 The Legal Implications of Inaccessibility

-Although the ADA doesn’t explicitly call out website requirements, federal courts and agencies have established a solid legal precedent.
-For example, there were 3,500 cases filed in 2020 against company websites for inaccessibility, including 74% against companies with E-commerce storefronts.
-And it’s not just big business that’s vulnerable to this punitive legal action.
-Companies of all sizes could be at risk for lawsuits, and smaller firms with fewer resources stand to feel the most significant impact.
+While the ADA doesn’t explicitly call out website requirements, federal courts and agencies have established a solid legal precedent.
+In 2020, 3,500 cases were filed against companies that didn’t meet web accessibility standards, with 74% of claims filed against organizations with eCommerce storefronts.
+From SMBs to large-scale operations, companies of all sizes could be at risk for web accessibility lawsuits, and smaller organizations with fewer resources often feel the greatest impact of legal implications.

 An Accessible Website is a Wise Business Strategy